GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (242).md

 * You may inflict 2 additional cutting/piercing/toxic attacks.
 Each additional pair of attacks this way requires a size category larger than medium corpse be used.

 **Critical Failure**: Your body nearly tears apart.
 Inflict a number of unlisted damage attacks against yourself equal to the spell's tier.
 If you die as a result, the spell occurs as though you had successfully cast it upon your own corpse.

+#### Defunctary

+**Minimum Tier**: 1

+**Casting Time**: 3 actions

+**Range**: 7 yards

+**Effect**: You cause a a magical portal or scrying device (such as a casamirian sphere) to cease to function for a number of minutes equal to the spell check multiplied by the spell's tier.
+If the spellcheck is a critical success, you may choose to only include or exclude yourself to its functionality during this time.

+**At Higher Tiers**: When cast at 2nd tier or greater, in addition to the benefits noted above, you may choose to increase the range by 1.5 yards.

+**Critical Failure**: You gain spell sickness equal to half of the spell's tier and cry out in the most paranoid voice and train of thought you could contain.

 #### Deject